Conjoined Queens

-"Conjoined Queens" is the eighth episode of the seventh season of RuPaul's Drag Race.
+"Conjoined Queens" is the eighth episode of the seventh season of the American television series RuPaul's Drag Race.
 It originally aired on April 20, 2015.
-Nelsan Ellis and LeAnn Rimes are guest judges, and former contestant Latrice Royale also makes a guest appearance for the episode's mini-challenge.
+The episode's main challenge tasks the contestants with creating looks in pairs to resemble conjoined twins.
+Nelsan Ellis and LeAnn Rimes are guest judges.
+Former contestant Latrice Royale also makes a guest appearance for the mini-challenge.
+Jaidynn Diore Fierce is eliminated from the competition after placing in the bottom two pairs and losing a lip-sync contest against her teammate Tempest DuJour as well as Ginger Minj and Sasha Belle to "I Think We're Alone Now" by Tiffany.